joannapranikajoshua/Sunpy3D/proposal.md

 #### Week 4

-- Based on the requirements of the extending 2D plotting functionality to 3D, I shall continue working with adding the existing methods of Sunpy's `GenericMap` to 3D and ensure that these extensions are done appropriately with careful comparison from the 2D plots and appropriate tests.
+- Based on the requirements of the extending 2D plotting functionality to 3D, I shall continue working with adding the existing methods of SunPy's `GenericMap` to 3D and ensure that these extensions are done appropriately with careful comparison from the 2D plots and appropriate tests.
 - These plots mainly involve extending functionality from `matplotlib` classes and converting the coordinates to the required units via `SkyCoord` and then converting the appropriate coordinate frame for displaying.
 - More research shall be done in terms of grid plotting with `WCS axes` in 3D and also research on `clip_interval` of for `vmin/vmax` set-up of the required 3D plots.